MEMBER, bOARD OF DIRECTORS

-Michelle has worked in the international world of non-profits for the past 25 years.
+Michelle has worked in the international world of non-profits for over 30 years.
 Her specialty is organizational development and the establishment of accounting and internal control systems for non-governmental organizations.

-It was during her years in Albania in the late ‘90s where she was first introduced to the expanding and impactful work of Nehemiah.
+It was during her years in Albania in the late ‘90s where she was first introduced to the expanding and impactful work of Nehemiah Gateway.

 She currently lives in Colorado with her husband, Doug, and has three grown children.